Efficient Graph Condensation via Gaussian Process: Methodology

-The joint prior in Equation~\eqref{eq:prior} serves as the foundation for modeling the Gaussian process.
-By conditioning this joint prior on observed data, as described by the Gaussian identity~\cite{williams2006gaussian}, the Gaussian process derives the posterior distribution.
-This process yields the predictive mean $\bar{f}_G$, representing the best estimate of the function at unobserved points, and the predictive variance $Cov(f_{G})$, quantifying the uncertainty of these predictions,
+The joint prior in Equation~\eqref{eq:prior} defines the distribution over both observed and unobserved function values in Gaussian process regression.
+By conditioning this prior on the observed data using the standard Gaussian conditioning identity~\cite{williams2006gaussian}, we obtain the posterior distribution over the unobserved points,

 where,